John-Njau/Delani-Studio/README.md

 - JavaScript - To add functionality.

-- jquery - For user input validatio.
+- jquery - For user input validation.

 # Design

-This website's Design is provided in the Moringa Canvas.
+This website's Design and project description is provided in the Moringa Canvas.
 This design can be found [here](https://moringaschool.instructure.com/courses/586/assignments/9282?confetti=true&submitted=0).

 # Live link